pharmaverse/sdtm.oak/README.md

 status](https://www.r-pkg.org/badges/version/sdtm.oak)](https://CRAN.R-project.org/package=sdtm.oak)
 <!-- badges: end -->

-An EDC (Electronic Data Capture systems) and Data Standard agnostic solution that enables the pharmaceutical programming community to develop CDISC (Clinical Data Interchange Standards Consortium) SDTM (Study Data Tabulation Model) datasets in R. The reusable algorithms concept in 'sdtm.oak' provides a framework for modular programming and also can automate SDTM creation based on the standard SDTM spec.
+An EDC (Electronic Data Capture systems) and Data Standard agnostic solution that enables the pharmaceutical programming community to develop CDISC (Clinical Data Interchange Standards Consortium) SDTM (Study Data Tabulation Model) datasets in R. The reusable algorithms concept in 'sdtm.oak' provides a framework for modular programming.
+We plan to develop a code generation feature based on a standardized SDTM specification format, which has the potential to automate the creation of SDTM datasets.

 ## Installation